 Montevideo’s prime ocean-front location means it’s not far to arrive at some of Uruguay’s famous beaches!
 There are countless ones to visit – check out this blog post to discover the best ones.

 Keteka grants access to authentic activities run by local tour operators and guides.
 You can book and secure your place in advance, and we will take care of everything else.
 We’ll let you know where to go or where you will be picked up and at what time.

 Buses leave from Buenos Aires to Montevideo daily and take around 8 hours, costing between $30-50 USD.

 From Brazil, buses leave from the southern city of Porto Alegre and take around 12 hours, costing around $85 USD.

-Direct flights from the USA are only possible from Miami, Florida.
-This is also one of the cheapest routes with return flights ~$550 USD and is operated by American Airlines.
+Direct flights from the USA to Montevideo are only possible from Miami, Florida.
+This is also one of the cheapest routes with return flights ~$550 USD, operated by American Airlines.

-Other routes typically have connections in order to arrive at Montevideo, usually, in Miami, Panama, Chile or Argentina.
-We recommend checking your route and price using Skyscanner‘s price comparison or Google Flights.
+Other routes typically have connections in Miami, Panama, Chile, or Argentina in order to arrive at Montevideo.
+We recommend checking your route and price using Skyscanner’s price comparison or Google Flights.